jnorthrup/literbike/README.md

 # LiteBike Network Utility

 A comprehensive network utility bootloader that acts like a BIOS for network operations - detecting the environment and choosing optimal execution pathways to survive network lockdowns and restrictions.
-Also includes a high-performance proxy server with intelligent protocol detection using Patricia Trie-based pattern matching.
+Also includes a high-performance proxy server with intelligent protocol detection and peer-to-peer discovery.

 ## Command Structure